 Support veterans in your community

 Try visiting a wounded veteran in the hospital, either by delivering a meal or care package or by volunteering.
 If you know a veteran, offer your services.
-Perhaps that's through home repair (do they need something fixed?) or through legal or financial expertise (how can your personal and professional background help them?).
+Perhaps that's through helping with home repairs (do they need something fixed?) or by sharing your legal or financial expertise (how can your personal and professional background help them?).

-Another idea: Volunteer with the Disabled American Veterans (DAV) organization to provide a vet with free transportation to VA medical facilities.
+Another idea: Volunteer with the Disabled American Veterans (DAV).

 Support veteran families